ruby-esther/Internship/README.md

 # Internship Project

-This repository contains tasks completed during an internship focused on data analysis and machine learning using Python.
+This repository contains tasks completed for an internship focused on data analysis and machine learning using Python.

 ## 📁 Tasks